 Don’t be overly anxious.

 Resist checking your incubating yogurt every 30 minutes to see if it’s “done” yet.
 Jostling or moving the bowl will most likely spoil the process.

 Along the same line, NEVER STIR or disturb your incubating yogurt before it has set.
 Pouring it into a strainer or another container stops the incubation process.
-You have no choice but to use as is or try again with more “starter”.
+You have no choice but to use as is or try again with more “starter.”

-2. Don’t use slightly old milk.
+Don’t use slightly old milk.

-3. Don’t incubate yogurt in your oven right after using it to bake dinner.
+Don’t incubate yogurt in your oven right after using it to bake dinner.

 Doing so can lead to mass murder of yogurt microbes and the sudden cancellation of your yogurt project.
 You might be surprised how long it takes a 400-degree oven to cool down to 100 degrees.

-4. Don’t skip the heating process just because the milk you are using is pasteurized.
+Don’t skip the heating process just because the milk you are using is pasteurized.

 I don’t completely understand the chemistry.
 Nevertheless, heating milk to 175 degrees, pasteurized or otherwise, whether in the microwave or on top of the stove, rearranges the proteins in a way that is beneficial to yogurt bacteria.

 I know it’s hard to stop, but don’t eat every last drop of your precious homemade yogurt.

-Video: How To Make Homemade Greek Yogurt (in case you need to tweak your technique)
+Video: How To Make Homemade Greek Yogurt

 It will be insurance for the day you forget and accidentally eat the last of your yogurt.
 Or maybe you go on vacation.
 Then there are the times when you need a break from making yogurt but don’t want to give up the idea forever.

-Admittedly, I have not done extensive testing to know how LONG one can keep it in the freezer, but it should keep at least 3 months according to my experience.
+Admittedly, I have not done extensive testing to know how LONG one can keep it in the freezer, but it should save at least three months according to my experience.

 If you have a precautionary tale gleaned from your own yogurt-making experience, I would love to hear about it.